-----> Plan your RV trip with our NEW State By State Guide To State And National Park Campgrounds. <-----

 If you are planning to camp at a National Park, read this post before you start packing - 10 Items You Should Have On Your Camping List.

 We have planned for years to see as many national parks as we could once we retired.
-The we not only includes Soko, but also my sister (with me in the picture above) and her husband John (Mini).
+The we not only includes Soko, but also my sister (with me in the picture above) and her husband John (JT).
 We have been to three and they turned out to be our most loved vacations.
 Some of the most beautiful sites we have ever seen have been in these parks.
 We enjoy everything about spending the day out in nature from the hiking to stopping to appreciate a gorgeous wildflower.
 But there are 59 national parks.
 (Number 59 - Pinnacles National Park is not on some older lists.)
 That means we have 56 parks left to visit.
 Although we really would like to get to all the remaining parks, we know that might be impossible, so we had to get get this number down to something more doable.
 After hours of researching, we have come up with this list of our 12 must-see national parks.

 We came up with our top 12 by finding lists of best national parks around the web and by talking to friends and family.
 I went to National Geographic and Fodor's Travel Guide and found their top 10 lists.
 I was sure those sites would have the very best of the parks on their lists.
 Travel + Leisure's website featured an article about a couple who saw all 59 parks in 52 weeks.
 That couple came up with a list of parks they felt "every traveler should be sure to see."
 I used their list.
 I went to a website called Ranker that polled travelers, hikers, campers and sightseers to create a most beautiful park list.
 It made sense to check out their list.
 After looking at all these lists and more and "interviewing" family and friends, I thought we would have a list of 10 must-see national parks but couldn't get it to less than 12.